errolPereira/errolPereira.github.io/_posts/2022-08-22-how_to_train_custom_object_detection_using_tfod.md

 published: true
 layout: post
 title: >-
-  How to train custom object detection model using Tensorflow Object Detection API
+  How to train custom object detection model using TensorFlow Object Detection API
-date: {}
+date: '2022-08-21'
 categories: 'Tensorflow, Object Detection'
 ---
 In this post I will guide you in creating a custom object detection model using Tensorflow's  Object detection API.